klondikemarlen/vscode-create-test-file/README.md

 ### File Access in Tests

-The test config opens the app with `out/test/example-workspace/` as the default workspace.
+The test config opens the app with `./tmp/example-workspace/` as the default workspace.
 File manipulation tests can be performed in this folder.
+The directory is copied from the project `./src/test/example-workspace` directory as part of the `npm run test` command.

 TODO: add information on how to publish.